Yercaud: Demographics

-As per the 2011 census, Yercaud has population of 11,582.
+As per the 2011 census, Yercaud has a population of 11,582.
 The sex ratio was 974 against the state average of 996.
-Literacy rate was 83.17%, higher than state average of 80.09%.
+Literacy rate was 83.17%, higher than the state average of 80.09%.
 Scheduled caste constituted 33.33% while Scheduled tribes were 15.50% of the total population.
 The town had 2,652 houses.

 Administration and politics

 The taluk is administered as a township with a panchayat union headquartered at Yercaud.
 Yercaud is part of the Yercaud Assembly constituency which forms part of the Kallakurichi (Lok Sabha constituency).